rubrikinc/terraform-aws-rubrik-s3-cloudout/docs/quick-start.md

 - Create a new user specific to Rubrik
 - Create a new IAM Policy with the correct permissions and attached to the new user
 - Create a new KMS Key to use for encryption
-- Configure a Rubrik cluster to use the new S3 Bucket as an archival location
+- (optionally) Configure a Rubrik cluster to use the new S3 Bucket as an archival location

 Completing the steps detailed below will require that Terraform is installed and in your environment path, that you are running the instance from a \*nix shell (bash, zsh, etc).